 This Molina Clinical Policy (MCP) is intended to facilitate the Utilization Management process.
 Policies are not a supplementation or recommendation for treatment; Providers are solely responsible for the diagnosis, treatment and clinical recommendations for the Member.
-It expresses Molina's determination as to whether certain services or supplies are medically necessary, experimental, investigational, or cosmetic for purposes of determining appropriateness of payment.
+It expresses Molina's determining appropriateness of payment.
 The conclusion that a particular service or supply is medically necessary does not constitute a representation or warranty that this service or supply is covered (e.g., will be paid for by Molina) for a particular Member.
 The Member's benefit plan determines coverage - each benefit plan defines which services are covered, which are excluded, and which are subject to dollar caps or other limits.
 Members and their Providers will need to consult the Member's benefit plan to determine if there are any exclusion(s) or other benefit plan will govern.
 In addition, coverage may be mandated by applicable legal requirements of a State, the Federal government or CMS for Medicare and Medicaid Members.
-CMS's Coverage Determination (LCD) will supersede the contents of this MCP and provide the directive for all Medicare members.
+CMS's Coverage Determination (NCD) or Local Coverage Determination (LCD) will supersede the contents of this MCP and provide the directive for all Medicare members.
 References included were accurate at the time of policy approval and publication.